-Providers must submit a registration to the individual's MCO or FFS contractor within one business day of admission.
+Providers must submit a registration to the individual's MCO or FFS service authorization contractor within one business day of admission.
 The registration form must be submitted with the required DBHDS crisis data platform reference number.
-The registration permits eight hours (32 units) in a 72 hour period.
+The provider is responsible for ensuring that the correct service-specific provider NPI and individual's Medicaid number is entered into the DBHDS crisis data platform.
+The registration permits eight hours (32) units) in a 72 hour period.
 Units billed must reflect the treatment needs of the individual and be based on individual meeting medical necessity criteria.
 The 72 hours must be consecutive hours during the registration period but may occur over four calendar days.
 Services shall not be provided beyond the 72 consecutive hours from the time of admission indicated on the service authorization form.
 If additional time is needed, including time on the last day of the registration that exceeds the 72 consecutive hours from the time of admission, providers must submit a new registration form.